-Warmer and humid, Activity in the tropics
+Calm weather at home, TS Epsilon forms in the Atlantic

 IN THE TROPICS

-As of 7 am on Monday, Tropical Depression Twenty-Seven has formed in the open Atlantic.
+As of 10 am on Monday, Tropical Depression Twenty-Seven has intensified into Tropical Storm Epsilon in the open Atlantic.
 This storm will not move into the Gulf of Mexico or impact the local forecast.

 FROM THE NHC: